-Brand24’s brilliant social listening features allows you to analyze the quality and quantity of discussion about your brand while helping you gain insights about your customers.
+Brand24’s brilliant social listening features allow you to analyze the quality and quantity of discussion about your brand while helping you gain insights about your customers.

 It also offers influencer analytics, which helps you pick the right influencers who can engage with your customers most effectively.

-Brand24 also offers sentiment analysis to track mention sentiments and help you gain a better understanding of user attitudes towards your brand.
+Brand24 also offers sentiment analysis to track mentions’ sentiments and help you gain a better understanding of user attitudes toward your brand.

-Product and user behavior analytics software for SaaS
+Product and user behavior SaaS analytics software for SaaS

-The data you’re collecting from your product helps you understand how much value users are getting from your product and where you can make improvements.
+The data you’re collecting from trial users of your product helps you understand how much value users are getting from your product and where you can make improvements.

-Product and user behavior analytics tools provide you with insights that can help you monitor a user’s journey to conversion, identify bottlenecks and disengaged users, and track customer health scores for each of the segments.
+Product and user behavior SaaS analytics tools provide you with insights that can help you monitor a user’s journey to conversion, identify bottlenecks and disengaged users, and track the customer experience and health scores for each of the segments.